MaTriXy/blog/source/_posts/2014-02-09-two-months-with-the-moto-x.markdown

 {% img /images/posts/moto-x-review/rahleigh.jpg "Rahleigh" "My dog Rahleigh chilling on the couch."%}

-This is, of course, only one example. but so far I've been quite happy with the camera.
+This is, of course, only one example, but so far I've been quite happy with the camera.
 It struggles a little in low light situations, adding a fair amount of noise to my photos, but I haven't had a lot of phones that take great photos at night.

 Even more important for me is how fast I can take a photo.
 I've had no issues with the twist feature launching the camera, successfully opening my camera on the first try probably 85% of the time.
 For those times I miss, a quick second twist gets the camera open and I can snap my shot.
 This is a surprisingly useful feature that has really helped me get my camera out in time for a shot on more than one occasion.